New Zealand's Next Top Model season 1: Episode 4: The Girls Get Transformed

-The girls receive their makeovers at a Newmarket Salon.
-Christobelle complains that her platinum blonde weave looks grey, Lucy cries over her hair being dyed brown, something she's not used to, and Ajoh and Laura have a hard time getting used to their new short pixie cuts.
+The contestants receive makeovers at a Newmarket Salon.

-The challenge takes the girls to Kelly Tarlton's Underwater World where they have to showcase Australian fashion designer Kirrily Johnson's latest designs.
-Teryl-Leigh tells the designer she doesn't know what she's wearing, offending her and Laura describes her outfit as comfortable, making Colin laugh at her unprofessionalism.
+The challenge takes the girls to Kelly Tarlton's Sea Life Aquarium where they have to showcase Australian fashion designer Kirrily Johnston's latest designs.
+Teryl-Leigh offends the designer saying she doesn't know what she's wearing whilst Laura describes her outfit as comfortable, making Colin laugh at her unprofessionalism.

 At the photoshoot, the girls are turned into underwater creatures and pose in a beauty shot.
 Chris is impressed with most of the girls who embrace their new looks well but is disappointed with Olivia, Teryl-Leigh and Rhiannon.

-During judging, the judges praise Rebecca-Rose's picture and are also impressed by Laura, Ruby, Hosanna, Victoria, Christobelle Lucy and Rhiannon, even though her film was bad.
-Ajoh was praised for her runway but the judges were concerned that her photos were not as strong as they could be.
-In the end, Olivia and Teryl-Leigh end up in the bottom two, but Teryl-Leigh is spared and Olivia is sent home for her weak photos and inability to showcase her beauty on set.
+During judging, Olivia and Teryl-Leigh end up in the bottom two, but Teryl-Leigh is spared and Olivia is sent home for her weak photos and inability to showcase her beauty on set.